turb0bur/ucu-hadoop/spark/README.md

 This example.txt file is a copy of this README.md, which is included in the Docker image as a sample text file to process.

+4. After running the job, you can view details about the completed application in the Spark Web UI at http://localhost:8088.
+The application will be listed under "Completed Applications" with the name "PythonWordCount".

 ## Configuration

 - The Spark cluster consists of a master node (`spark-master`) and a worker node (`spark-worker`)